You probably already know that using sunscreen regularly can slash your risk of skin cancer, reduce wrinkles and slow the effects of aging.

 Can sunscreen ingredients harm your health?

-A few years ago, the Food and Drug Administration (FDA) decided to reevaluate the safety data on sunscreen ingredients, partly because Americans are using a lot more sunscreen — and using it more frequently — than they did before.
+The good news is, Americans are using a lot more sunscreen — and using it more frequently — than they did before.
 So if we’re being better about slathering on sunscreen, why are skin cancer rates rising?
-One 2008 study, published in the journal Advances in Experimental Medicine and Biology, attributed rising rates to a number of factors including increased exposure to sunlight, more outdoor activities, changes in clothing style and ozone depletion.
+One 2008 study, published in the journal Advances in Experimental Medicine and Biology, attributed rising rates to a number of factors, including increased exposure to sunlight, more outdoor activities, changes in clothing style, and ozone depletion.

 7 Quick Tips